ScaledMarkets/dabl/README.md

 These values can also be set in a <code>.dabl.properties</code> file in the current directory or the user's home directory.
 Enviornment settings take precedence;
 after that, the current directory, and then the user's home directory.
+If the required value is not found in any of those locations, then the classpath is searched for the default <a href=""><code>.dabl.properties</code></a> file.

 Note: At present, the required third-party jars are not included in the DABL jar file, `dabl.jar`.